KyleZheng1284/grpo-rl-finetuning/README.md

 This project demonstrates how to add **Reinforcement Learning (RL)** on top of a **Supervised Fine-Tuned (SFT)** model to improve its coding capabilities.
 We use **GRPO** (Group Relative Policy Optimization) - the same algorithm that powered DeepSeek R1.

+## Model Card
+Check it out on huggingface and run it yourself - https://huggingface.co/kyzheng1/nano-raccoon-rl
 ## Key Results

 | Model | HumanEval | BigCodeBench (unseen) |